Vienna terror attack: Police launch massive manhunt | DW | 03.11.2020

 "We must be aware that this is not a conflict between Christians and Muslims or between Austrians and migrants," he added.
 "Our enemy - Islamist terrorism - does not only want to cause death and pain, but it wants to split our society."

-Other world leaders have expressed shock and offered condolences following the attack, including German Chancellor Angela Merkel.
+Other world leaders have expressed shock and offered condolences following the attack.
+German Chancellor Angela Merkel expressed solidarity with Austria, saying: "Islamist terrorism is our common enemy."

-"Islamist terrorism is our common enemy.
-The fight against these murderers and their instigators is our common fight," Merkel said in a statement.

 French President Emmanuel Macron was one of the first foreign leaders to react on Monday night.
 France has been grappling with a series of deadly terror attacks in recent weeks, including the beheading of a school teacher in a Paris suburb and a knife attack at a church in Nice.